Madison River In Yellowstone Park water or watershed scenery in Wyoming

 Key orientation point where the Madison forms from the Firehole and Gibbon.

-West Entrance corridor
+West Entrance area

 Park boundary context